loda-lang/loda-programs/programs/oeis/list4.md

 * [A226097](http://oeis.org/A226097) ([L20 program](226/A226097.asm)): a(n) = ((-1)^n + 2*n - 38)*(2*n - 38) + 41.
 * [A226107](http://oeis.org/A226107) ([L08 program](226/A226107.asm)): Number of strict partitions of n with Cookie Monster number 2.
 * [A226122](http://oeis.org/A226122) ([L18 program](226/A226122.asm)): Expansion of (1+2*x+x^2+x^3+2*x^4+x^5)/(1-2*x^3+x^6).
-* [A226136](http://oeis.org/A226136) ([L13 program](226/A226136.asm)): Positions of the positive integers in the ordering of rational numbers as generated by the rules: 1 is in S, and if nonzero x is in S, then x+1 and -1/x are in S.  (See Comments).
 * [A226164](http://oeis.org/A226164) ([L28 program](226/A226164.asm)): Sequence used for the quadratic irrational number belonging to the principal indefinite binary quadratic form.
 * [A226177](http://oeis.org/A226177) ([L09 program](226/A226177.asm)): a(n) = mu(n)*d(n), where mu(n) = A008683 and d(n) = A000005.
 * [A226198](http://oeis.org/A226198) ([L04 program](226/A226198.asm)): Floor((n-1)!/n).